-Having an irregular attendance to classes is not worthwhile.
 The basic training includes learning and correcting in detail those movements for quiet some time so that the internal energy (chi) can be cultivated and flow through the body.
 The student can learn various forms once he has learned the basic long form.
 A teacher’s guidance is really necessary for several years so that one can embody the basics.
 Taichi helps the development of the internal energy, calms down the nervous system, opens up the breath, eases up joint pains, and helps blood circulation.
 It improves cell replacement helps with insomnia and can work as a preventive method for several diseases as long as proper life style and diet are taking place.
 It improves once patience and self confidence.

 It is an exercise that can be practiced by people of all ages.
 As a martial art (for those who want to practice this side of taichi) it strengthens the internal energy more than an external martial art.
 It helps the elasticity and flexibility of the body without injuring it.
 Every movement of the form is a self defence movement and while it is practised the mind is calm but aware and directs the energy in the body.
 That way there is a union of calmness within movement.